INL/chaining-search/README.md

 # CLARIAH Chaining search
 *CLARIAH chaining search* is a Python library and Jupyter web interface to easily combine exploration of linguistic resources published in the CLARIN/CLARIAH infrastructure, such as corpora, lexica and treebanks. *CLARIAH chaining search* is developed by the [Dutch Language Institute (INT)](https://ivdnt.org).

+## Background
+Linguistic resources, such as lexica and corpora, are usually published as web applications, where users issue a search term, and a number of results are shown in the browser.
+However, connecting multiple web applications in a single process for research and analysis, is a difficult task.

+As a solution, *CLARIAH chaining search* supplies a platform in which search and analysis operations can be freely combined in a single interface.
+One can build customizable workflows with any number of steps, in which heterogeneous resources (specifically from the CLARIN ecosystem) can be sequentially searched and quantitatively analysed.
+Any step in such a workflow is to be built programmatically, by means of the Python programming language.
+Working examples of both simple and complex workflows are provided as a reference for the user.

 ## Run online on Azure

 The notebook can be run online on [Azure](https://notebooks.azure.com/ivdnt/projects/chaining-search).